aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/assignment-view-column/_index.md

 ---
-title: Add Multiple Custom Columns to Assignment View in Aspose.Tasks
+title: Add Multiple Custom Columns to Assignment View with AssignmentViewColumn API and Export to XML in Aspose.Tasks
-linktitle: Add Multiple Custom Columns to Assignment View in Aspose.Tasks
+linktitle: Add Multiple Custom Columns to Assignment View with AssignmentViewColumn API and Export to XML in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to add multiple custom columns and format custom column width when exporting a project to XML using Aspose.Tasks for .NET.
 weight: 16